cds-snc/digital-canada-ca/content/en/blog/posts/gc-notify-has-reached-beta.md

 * Notify can now send **text messages from Canadian numbers.**
 * Notify has been integrated with Canadian telecommunications companies to **report the status of text message delivery.**

-Additionally, departments can send up to 10 million emails a year for free, and up to 25,000 text messages — a testament to the service’s capacity to potentially serve as a secure, centralized email notification system for all government services.
+Additionally, departments can send up to 10 million emails and 250,000 text messages a year for free — a testament to the service’s capacity to potentially serve as a secure, centralized email notification system for all government services.

 ## We’re here to help — during and beyond COVID-19